-• LEARN on maintaining:

-- install a classification for defect reporting; - monitoring was so much focused on the business, that technology developments escaped from our attention; - project results haven't consequently been fed-back to the enterprise architecture team; let's assign project budget for that and make it a condition for signoff.
+- LEARN on maintaining: - install a classification for defect reporting; - monitoring was so much focused on the business, that technology developments escaped from our attention; - project results have not consequently been fed-back to the enterprise architecture team; let us a assign project budget for that and make it a condition for sign-off.

-5.5.3 ORGANISing architecture activities
+5.5.3 ORGANIZing Architecture Activities

-To get and keep the described cycle of Plan-Act-Learn activities running, the architecture function needs to be ORGANISEd, i.e. embedded in the organisation with tasks, responsibilities and authority and implemented by people and means.
-Of course this is an example of more generic organisation design, as treated in [7] and [124].
-We will therefore restrict ourselves to some typical example results in organising enterprise architecture activities, namely in assigning responsibilities, the use of certain (architecture process) principles, the use of KPI's and CSF's, the use of out-sourcing/off-shoring, the building of competencies and the use of tools.
-Generally speaking, we expect that in a more mature organisation also more explicit attention for implementing the architecture function will be given.
-At a basic level of maturity the way of working will be typically project-bound, while at a higher level of maturity the way of working will be more structural, continuous and embedded in the over-all governance of the enterprise.
+To get and keep the described cycle of Plan-Act-Learn activities running, the architecture function needs to be ORGANIZEd, i.e., embedded in the organization with tasks, responsibilities, and authority and implemented by people and means.
+Of course, this is an example of more generic organization design, as treated in [7] and [124].
+We will, therefore, restrict ourselves to some typical example results in organizing enterprise architecture activities, namely in assigning responsibilities, the use of certain (architecture process) principles, the use of KPIs and CSFs, the use of out-sourcing/off-shoring, the building of competencies, and the use of tools.
+Generally speaking, we expect that in a more mature organization also more explicit attention for implementing the architecture function will be given.
+At a basic level of maturity, the way of working will be typically project-bound, while at a higher level of maturity, the way of working will be more structural, continuous, and embedded in the over-all governance of the enterprise.

-A typical result of organising would be a table for Responsible, Accountable, Consulted and Informed roles, the so-called RACI-table.
+A typical result of organizing would be a table for responsible, accountable, consulted and informed roles, the so-called RACI-table.
 Example expressions from such a RACI-study could be:

-- e.g., lead architect reports to CIO council, - e.g., separate architecture team / let architecture be part of the over-all governance, - e.g., for establishing technology standards a CTO needs to be consulted, - e.g., in our architecture team we discern formal roles of solution architect and enterprise architect, from which we expect the following competencies (using the Competency language from Chapter 6).
+- e.g., lead architect reports to CIO council, - e.g., separate architecture team, let architecture be part of the over-all governance, - e.g., for establishing technology standards, a CTO needs to be consulted, - e.g., in our architecture team, we discern formal roles of solution architect and enterprise architect, from which we expect the following competencies (using the competency language from Chap.
+6).

-Another typical result of organising enterprise activities would be to produce a list of supported architecture process principles, containing e.g.:
+Another typical result of organizing enterprise activities would be to produce a list of supported architecture process principles, containing, e.g.:

-- comply or explain, - independent judgments can only be made by external parties, - all investments exceeding the EU-tender threshold (2008: €133.000 for deliveries and services) have to be co-signed by the Corporate Architect, - enterprise architecture we do ourselves, solution architecture is out-sourceable, - (as suggested by L-maintain) each project should include budget for feedingback project results into the enterprise architecture; no project sign-off will be given without this feed-back, - each project is assigned an architect, paid by the corporate architecture budget, - the sise of the architecture team should be at least 0,2% of the total workforce of the enterprise.
+- comply or explain, - independent judgments can only be made by external parties, - all investments exceeding the EU-tender threshold (2008: €133.000 for deliveries and services) have to be cosigned by the corporate architect, - enterprise architecture we do ourselves, solution architecture is outsourceable, - (as suggested by L-maintain) each project should include budget for feeding-back project results into the enterprise architecture; no project sign-off will be given without this feed-back, - each project is assigned an architect, paid by the corporate architecture budget, - the size of the architecture team should be at least 0.2% of the total workforce of the enterprise.

-An organised professional architecture function will also state its Key Performance Indicators (KPI's) and its Critical Success Factors (CSF's); examples of that could be:
+An organized professional architecture function will also state its Key Performance Indicators (KPIs) and its Critical Success Factors (CSFs); examples of that could be:

-- KPI-example: customer satisfaction for architecture work should be 7,5 on a scale of 1 to 10 (1=bad, 10=excellent), - CSF-example: 6% 10% from the corporate architecture budget should be spent in programmes and projects.
+- KPI-example: customer satisfaction for architecture work should be 7.5 on a scale of 1 to 10 (1 = bad, 10 = excellent), - CSF-example: 6-10% from the corporate architecture budget should be spent in programs and projects.

-It is important to organise according to the current and aspired maturity-level.
-A possibility for that is to make this organising a yearly process, profiting from the LEARN-results.
+It is important to organize according to the current and aspired maturity level.
+A possibility for that is to make this organizing a yearly process, profiting from the LEARN-results.
 Suppose the enterprise is executing a change process from roughly AMM-level 2 to 3, enabling the corporate use of enterprise architecture, impacting the over-all governance.
-Then it would be to reserve for this year part of the corporate architecture budget for describing internal, governing and complying processes.
+Then it would be to reserve for this year part of the corporate architecture budget for describing internal, governing, and complying processes.